Bo-Lennart/pp5-content-platform/README.md

 # Dagoy - Content Sharing Platform

 Dagoy is a content platform for users to share their content.
 The concept is that you cannot follow any users, to keep content democracy on a high level and nobody gets to ride on the "high follower number bluff = quality"..
-What you can do on Dagoy is bookmark posts, filter them by category and also like posts if you appreciate a users content.
+What you can do on Dagoy is bookmark posts, filter them by category, and also like posts if you appreciate a users content.

 Each user has access to their own profile once they are signed in where they can create posts, see all their bookmarks, edit their profile image and password.